 The 80-minute interactive sessions will allow facilitators and attendees to dig deeper into a particular topic area using active and participatory learning strategies.
-New for 2014, our presentation sessions will be 50-minutes in length allowing more time for questions and contributions by attendees.
+50-minute presentation sessions allow more time for questions and contributions by attendees.

-We welcomes presentation proposals linked to the 2014 conference tracks:
+We welcome presentation proposals linked to the 2015 conference tracks:

-Getting buy-in for change means building consensus with stakeholders and finding collaborative ways of mitigating/managing risk.
+So, you’ve established a sustainability program on your campus.
+But how do you then integrate sustainability into your organizational culture, identity, governance, and decision making, thereby transforming the institution?
+We are looking for submissions that tackle consensus-building with stakeholders and finding collaborative ways of mitigating and managing sustainability and risk.
 Submissions in this track should include an examination of your process rather than your content.
-What path did you take to strategic planning or goal setting?
+How did you engage senior leadership?
+What path did you take in strategic, sustainability, or climate action planning or goal setting?
 How did you overcome change resistors and/or obstacles?
-How did you apply a systems approach to root causes?
+How did you apply a systems thinking approach in the design and implementation of your plans, projects or partnerships?
 What challenges did you face?
 Bumps in the road are often our greatest teachers.
 Submissions to this track can also include development or operation of behavior change, social norming or community-based social marketing programs.